 Autoroute 73 highway extension from Beauce Quebec to Maine border on Route 173 to US Route 201 in Jackman

 Welcome to the unofficial website about the extension of Autoroute 73 (highway 73) to St.Georges in Beauce, Quebec.
-Use the menu at right (in french) or below (in english) to browse the site.
+Use the menu at right (in french) or below (in English) to browse the site.
 Take a minute to read the About us page.
 You'll find many pictures of the current construction work.
-Look at the timeline of this long awaited extension project as well as information about what's new: the extension to St.Georges, maybe around St.Georges, to Maine and details about road and border improvements in the Beauce region.
+Look at the timeline of this long awaited extension project as well as information about what's new: talks of a new extension around St.Georges or to Maine and details about road and border improvements in the Beauce region.
 Send me your questions & comments and thank you for visiting!

 Looking North at the new Famine River bridge and the 90th street overpass in St.Georges (2012)